OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 6. If you can, choose an Open Access journal to publish your research articles.

-These are adapted rom [(Masuzzo and Martens, 2017)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Masuzzo%20and%20Martens%2C%202017.pdf), and just scratch the surface of the full power of Open Science.
+These are adapted from [(Masuzzo and Martens, 2017)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Masuzzo%20and%20Martens%2C%202017.pdf), and just scratch the surface of the full power of Open Science.
 To learn more, visit the remaining 9 modules!
 This is the perfect chance for individuals, such as yourself, to take action and seize the initiative to become a champion in your research field.

 > Open science is the future, and it will replace closed science.
 I encourage you to embrace it. - [Mick Watson]((https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Watson%2C%202015.pdf)).